mosaicnetworks/evm-lite-client/README.md

 is provided.
 A connection to the node is not required unless stated in each command.

-The global flag `-d, --datadir` specifies the directory where `keystore`, `pwd.txt` and `config.toml` are stored unless overwritten by specific flags.
+The global flag `-d, --datadir` specifies the directory where `keystore` and `config.toml` are stored unless overwritten by specific flags.
 Note that if this flag is not provided, it will default to `~/.evmlc`.

 ## Getting Started